jchang6513/pomodoro/README.md

-# tomatotimer README
+# pomodoro README

-This is the README for your extension "tomatotimer".
+This is the README for your extension "pomodoro".
 After writing up a brief description, we recommend including the following sections.

 ## Features